Last updated: 2026-04-20

 Should You Buy the 2022 Hyundai Santa-FE?

-Its complaint rate (19.4 per 10k sold) is above the SUV segment average of 13.7.
+Its complaint rate of 19.4 per 10,000 vehicles sold runs above the SUV segment average of 14.3.
 The most common reports involve power train (63).

-A pre-purchase inspection is recommended for used examples, with particular attention to power train (63).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to power train (63).
+An extended warranty is worth pricing out.

 Compared to the 2023 Hyundai Santa-FE, which scored 4 points higher.
 See also the 2021 Hyundai Santa-FE for an earlier comparison.